hoxnox/yadisk-upload/README.md

 ### standalone

-You can build on standalone a server.
-Make the following directory structure with the dependencies (see following) and define environment variable `VENDOR_DIR`.
+You can build on a standalone server.
+Make the following directory structure with the dependencies and define environment variable `VENDOR_DIR`.

 ```